 Home fees generally relates to the Medicare Centres and Nursing Homes' contracts with patients in which performance obligations are to provide nursing home healthcare services to individual patients in Singapore, Malaysia and China.
-Home care and day care fees generally relates to contracts with patients in which performance obligations are to provide healthcare services to individual patients at their homes.
+Home care and day care fees generally relates to contracts with patients in which performance obligations are to provide healthcare services to individual patients at their homes and day care centres.
+Other nursing home services relate to provision of dressing, rehabilitation services, TCM treatments and other medical related services to individual patients.

 Course fees relate to contracts with corporate customers in which performance obligations are to provide training for nurses, nursing home managers and home caregivers in Singapore.
 Management fee relates to provision of management and consultancy services to affiliated corporations and related corporation.
 Related corporations are other related parties not within the Group that are owned by the majority shareholder.
 Traditional Chinese Medicine ("TCM") clinic services relate to the offering of TCM services at TCM clinics.